 Step #2 – Educate Yourself on Mortgage Relief Resources

 - Land Tax relief may be available to landlords where their tenancy has been affected by COVID-19.

-- Each state has their own frameworks to follow if tenants are late with rent.
+- Each state has its own frameworks to follow if tenants are late with rent.

 - Property investors should also speak to their bank about getting a mortgage holiday – either pausing or reducing their monthly repayments.